moutons/howilearned-oscar/README.md

 ## How I Learned to Stop Worrying and Love the ENC

-Vagrant, Oscar, single Master and Agent nodes, respectively.
+Vagrant, Oscar, single Master and Agent nodes, what?

+[Read the slides](http://slides.com/moutons/oscar-strangelove#/) if you want to.

+To get set up with a quick Vagrant + Oscar + r10k [@glarizza style](http://garylarizza.com/) setup, clone the repo to a handy directory, run `./getready` then run `vagrant up master`, once that's done provisioning run `vagrant up`.
+I know I should explain more about the process, and I'll try to get to that at some point.

 ### Bears